esawdust/eagledroppings/README.md

 having to tediously fix-up all the nets, component names, and everything else to create a new instance of the module within your design.

+Imagine you are planning to create an ethernet hub and you have designed the circuit that is the jack and magnetics for one port as well as the ethernet hardware chip and supporting passive components.
+Not only that, but you made a nice, tight layout you really like.
+With EAGLE, if you copy and pasted the schematic parts you'd end up with a heap of parts that you had to layout again.
+Alternativley, in the board, if you copied your layout, you'd be required to rename all the components and nets.

+But with eagleclone, you can simply clone your sch and brd files as many times as needed and create an 8-port hub without having to interact with EAGLE's net-renaming, component renaming dialog box for every wire in your design.

 This is similar to but a little different than panelizing a design. eagleclone is really for taking a fragment of a design, say an amplifier design and creating multiple channels each with its own amplifier instance.

-What is missing is the ability to simply copy and paste a selected portion of a design in a way that pulls through all the components, nets, pins, and board layout for that part of the design.
+What is missing from EAGLE (the EAGLE dropping) is the ability to simply copy and paste a selected portion of a design in a way that pulls through all the components, nets, pins, and board layout for that part of the design.

 You can import a design into Eagle but if it's the second instance of the design, you're